 The Union efforts to break the Confederate line north of Fort Harrison began at Fort Johnson and spread northward to Forts Gregg and Gilmer.
 Inexperienced troops from Pennsylvania and New York advanced from the east across ground that was open at that time.
 After suffering appalling casualties, a few men reached the ditch in front of the fort where they were eventually captured.
 This fort is probably named after Confederate Major General Bushrod R. Johnson of Tennessee.

-Named for Confederate engineer Lieutenant William Harrison.
+Fort Harrison, named for Confederate engineer Lieutenant William Harrison, was the only major Confederate fortification captured during the attack.
 On September 29, 1864, roughly 2,500 Union infantry stormed and captured the fort.
-Fort Harrison was the only major Confederate fortification captured during the attack.

 Fort Hoke marks the deepest penetration of the Union attack south of Fort Harrison.
 Late on September 29, Federal troops captured the fort, only to abandon it shortly afterward while consolidating their position around Fort Harrison.
 This site became a crucial stronghold in the new Confederate line developed after the battle that connected Fort Hoke to Fort Johnson.
 It is named for Confederate Major General Robert F. Hoke of North Carolina.